High level excursion set geometry for non-Gaussian infinitely divisible random fields: Proof of Theorem Proof of Theorem 3.1

-Letting $\epsilon\to 0$ completes the proof of the first limit in part (ii) of the lemma, and the other limits are established in the same way.
-Part (iii) of the lemma can be proven similarly. \end{proof}
+Letting $\epsilon\to0$ completes the proof of the first limit in part (ii) of the lemma, and the other limits are established in the same way.
+Part (iii) of the lemma can be proven similarly. \end{pf} \begin{Lemma} With the $c_*$ of (\ref{ecnorm}), the $D_m$ in (\ref{eDm}) satisfy